zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-script-execution/install-db19c-auto-root-script-execution.md

     $
     ```

-2. View the environment variables set by the `. oraenv` command that you just ran.
+2. View the Oracle environment variables set by the `. oraenv` command that you just ran.

     ```
     $ <copy>set | grep ORACLE</copy>